cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ![Add Trusted](/doc-images/addtrusted.png)

-Go to either Add a User from the Qredo Network or Add a User from your Contacts.

 ### Add from Qredo

 You enter an email address for a user on the Qredo network.
 The email address must match that held in the database for an existing user to be added.
 If the email address does not match, you will need to find out their correct email address and enter it again.
 Alternatively, you can add them via LinkedIn, Telegram, or WhatsApp in the same way as adding a counterparty from outside of Qredo.